#TeenMom2 Jeremy Calvert Goes On Rant Against MTV

-Following his Season 8 comments to The Ashley’s Reality Roundup earlier this week, the reality dad took to Instagram to film a 10-minute clip in which he took aim at the network’s exiting and put his former fiancee, Brooke Wehr, on blast.
+Following his Season 8 comments to the Ashley’s Reality Roundup earlier this week, the reality dad took to Instagram to film a 10-minute clip in which he took aim at the network’s editing and put his former fiancee, Brooke Wehr, on blast.

 “All they want is the negative editing, arguments, fights, disagreements so they can f**king make a show,” Jeremy Calvert said of MTV, according to a report by Wetpaint Entertainment on May 5.

-While Jeremy Calvert was seen discussing Leah Messer’s alleged prescription pill problem during a scene from Teen Mom 2 years ago, he insists he and his ex-wife are doing “great” as they continue to co-parent their four-year-old daughter Adalynn.
+While Jeremy Calvert was seen discussing Leah Messer’s alleged prescription pill problem during a scene from Teen Mom 2 years ago, he insists he and his ex-wife are doing “great” as they continue to co-parent their 4-year-old daughter, Adalynn.

 “If you people are that god***n stupid to not see that, what the f**k is your problem?”
 Jeremy Calvert asked his fans and followers.
 “It’s not f**king hard to put two and two together, people…Yes, MTV just wants drama!
 It is f**king ridiculous… we co-parent fantastic even though MTV never wants to share that.”

-Despite his clear issues with the network’s editing, Jeremy Calvert is open to appearing on the series’ upcoming eighth season and spoke of filming during his interview with The Ashley’s Reality Roundup earlier this week.
+Despite his clear issues with the network’s editing, Jeremy Calvert is open to appearing on the series’ upcoming eighth season and spoke of filming during his interview with the Ashley’s Reality Roundup earlier this week.

 “We’re still in negotiation for me to be in Season 8,” he said.
 “Their money offer went up, so, I’ve been filming.
 We’ll see.”